 Note that it may be easier to spot trends if you change the time range to “All time” or “12M” above the report.
-The report below shows a site that had a big uptrend spike in January, but note that the spike was mainly occurring on mobile traffic.
+The report below shows a site that had a big uptrend spike in December.

 If they are on the rise, it is a good sign that they would be a valuable partner because you could capitalize on their growth as they continue to trend upwards.

 7. Consider Their Current Partnerships

 In the Traffic Journey tab, you can identify a website’s top Destination Sites - or the most common websites that visitors go to after viewing their site.
 This will give you insight into their current partnerships and you can think about if these businesses could also be beneficial partners to you.

 Now, use the Traffic Analytics tool for these 7 steps when evaluating a prospective partner and you can rest assured your decisions are based on data.